sekrit-twc/znedi3/readme.rst

 located in the same folder as ``libnnedi3.dll``.
 Everywhere else it can be located either in the same folder as ``libnnedi3.so``/``libnnedi3.dylib``, or in ``$prefix/share/nnedi3/``.
-The build system installs it at the latter location automatically.

 ::